 Program Overview

 Do you want to be that engineer?
 You know the one.
 They’re confidently utilizing data analytics to transform big data into informed, high-impact actions.
-All in a day’s work, especially when they’ve received an exemplary education from one of the top 10 online graduate engineering schools according to U.S. News & World Report.
+All in a day’s work, especially when they’ve received an exemplary education from one of the leading graduate engineering schools according to U.S. News & World Report.

-With UW–Madison’s online Master of Engineering: Engineering, you’ll have access to the essential framework that’ll help you become the engineer you aspire to be.
+With UW–Madison’s online master’s degree in engineering data analytics program*, you’ll have access to the essential framework that’ll help you become the engineer you aspire to be.
 Our 30-credit online program offers a distinctive blend of data science education specifically tailored to engineering, along with the essential skills required for project leadership and effective team management.

 Through a truly interdisciplinary set of courses weaving electrical, computer, mechanical and industrial systems engineering with library and information sciences and business, you’ll discover how to collect and verify data and use it to tell compelling stories that can drive impactful decisions.